 Create a perfect Thanksgiving Dinner with these Easy Thanksgiving Recipes!
-From turkey, to salads, to sides, to desserts, these easy Thanksgiving dishes are everything you need to make your Thanksgiving Dinner complete!
+From turkey to salads to sides to desserts, these easy Thanksgiving dishes are everything you need to make your Thanksgiving Dinner complete!

 Ready to plan your Thanksgiving Dinner?
-Be sure to use my Thanksgiving Planner to pull dinner off– minus the stress!
+Be sure to use my Thanksgiving Planner to pull dinner off-- minus the stress!
 And transform those leftovers into something creative with the best Leftover Thanksgiving Recipes.

 These recipes have been passed down from generation to generation and have stood the test of time.
-From classics, like roast turkey and mashed potatoes, to innovative recipes like Twice Baked Butternut Squash and Hasselback Sweet Potatoes, these easy Thanksgiving dishes will make your family's holiday a feast to remember.
+From classics, like a roast turkey and mashed potatoes, to innovative recipes like Twice Baked Butternut Squash and Hasselback Sweet Potatoes, these easy Thanksgiving dishes will make your family's holiday a feast to remember.

-Whether you are looking for main courses, side dishes, salads, or desserts, you are sure to find the recipes you need for a delicious Thanksgiving Feast.
+Whether you are looking for main courses, side dishes, salads, or desserts, you are sure to find the recipes you need for a delicious Thanksgiving feast.

 In my book, Thanksgiving Dinner deserves a beautifully roasted Turkey, and my recipe for a Brined Turkey ALWAYS impresses!
 However, if you have a smaller crowd, a turkey breast is a fabulous option!

 Simple Brined Turkey: This is a fool-proof, tried, and tested recipe for the BEST turkey you will ever have.
 The brine really makes all the difference in the world!